mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 # Conclusion

 Through this project, I completed a set of Tableau dashboards from ETL to dashboardboard build.
 The dahsboards present my primary needs of revealing my streaming preference from 2018 to 2024.
 With valueable insights that breaks down into music tracks and podcast epdisodes.
 This dashboard revealed my favourite music genre is Mandarin Pop.
 Music tracks are played more overall than podcast episodes.
 There were no episodes played between 2018 and 2020.
-Music tracks dominant
+Music tracks are dominant
 Ubfortunatly, due to data collection limitation, there are some data that cannot be used for further insights.

 :mag: Explore the full dashboards on [Spotify Dashboard](https://public.tableau.com/app/profile/mei.liu4813/viz/SpotifyDashboard_17338950683000/SpotifyOverview).